EmbeddedPaul166/Home-Sensor-Station/README.md

 # Home-Sensor-Station

 This is a home sensor station with a simple web server to present data.
-It runs freeRTOS.
+It runs FreeRTOS.
 It consists of:
 - ESP32-DevKitC-32D WiFi + BT 4.2
 - AM2320 (temperature and humidity measurement)
 - PIR (movement detection)